Reverse Curl Muscle Activation: Benefits and Techniques for Serious Lifters (Barbell vs Dumbbells)

 This is especially true for some of the minor muscles that were discussed above, which are not always worked during the typical bicep curl.

 Additionally, reverse curls can assist with grip strength due to the pronated, or palms down, grasp being used.
-Grip strength typically diminishes with age, and is even used in the rehabbing world as an outcome indicator for poor health.3
+Grip strength typically diminishes with age, and is even used in the rehabbing world as an outcome indicator for poor health.5

 So maximizing grip strength while young and building up the muscles required for gripping can aid in the long term maintenance of a person’s grip.

 Trainers and lifting programs may use different terms such as the reverse curl, backwards curl, and overhand bicep curl, leading to confusion for weight lifters trying when it comes to which form is correct.
-So what is the difference between these three types of curls?

-It’s simple really.
+The difference between these three types of curls is quite simple.
 The reverse curl, backwards curl, and overhand bicep curl all actually mean the same thing.
 It’s a standard bicep curl, but with the hand in the pronated or palms down position.

 When a lifter hears any of these varying exercise names, they should know to hold onto their dumbbell, barbell, or curl bar with their hands overtop the weight and their palms facing the floor.